LibFewShot: A Comprehensive Library for Few-shot Learning: Overview of Few-shot Learning Methods

+SKD-GEN0~\cite{rajasegaran2020self_SKD} also uses logistic regression as the classifier as RFS-simple~\cite{ChenLKWH19}, where the only difference is that additional rotation-based self-supervision~\cite{rotation_2018} is further introduced into the pre-training stage.
+In addition, both~\cite{ChenLKWH19} and~\cite{rajasegaran2020self_SKD} develop an extended version, respectively, by using knowledge distillation~\cite{hinton2015_KD}.
+As for S2M2, more auxiliary tasks, such as Manifold Mixup~\cite{manifoldMixup2019}, rotation~\cite{rotation_2018} and Exemplar~\cite{Exemplar-2014}, are introduced into the pre-training stage to learn more powerful representations.
+Neg-Cosine~\cite{Negative-cosine_ECCV20} introduces a negative margin loss, \emph{i.e.,} a negative-margin cosine softmax loss, at the pre-training stage, and shows that this will benefit the novel classes in the test-tuning phase.

-\textbf{Discussions.} The above fine-tuning based methods have achieved surprising good results with a much simpler methodology, shaking the foundation of the current pure meta- or episodic-training based methods.
-One question of ``\textit{Do we need to discard the meta- or episodic-training in FSL?}" will be interesting to investigate.
-In addition, intuitively, the cross-entropy loss used in the pre-training stage may make the learned representations overfit the seen base classes, lacking generalization ability for unseen classes. \textit{Therefore, are fine-tuning based methods optimal?}
+\textbf{Discussions.} The above non-episodic based methods have achieved surprisingly good results with a much simpler methodology, shaking the foundation of the current pure meta- or episodic-training based methods.
+The question of ``\textit{Should we discard meta- or episodic-training in FSL?}" will be interesting to investigate.
+On the other hand, intuitively, the cross-entropy loss used in the pre-training stage may make the learned representations overfit the seen base classes, thus lacking generalization ability for unseen classes.
+Moreover, the non-episodic methods strictly follow the paradigm of standard transfer learning and heavily focus on improving the pre-training stage by utilizing the latest and popular deep learning tricks, which may somewhat overlook the intrinsic problems of FSL.